 For undocumented and International applicants, if they have a stipend through their home institution, they are welcome to apply.
 If undocumented or international applications are selected, we will provide research housing.
 Please note in your application that you have this funding.

-For Summer 2020, IU SICE has an International Summer Research Fellowship that could provide some funding to get to IU and receive a stipend.
+For Summer 2021, IU SICE has a virtual International Summer Research Fellowship that could provide some funding to get to IU and receive a stipend.

 What do we do during the REU?

 - Week 1: Ramp-up week – we have a ramp up week to teach you skills you will use throughout the REU and learn about each project.
 We do not assign you a project before the REU, instead during ramp-up week, you learn about each project, practice skills each project requires, and get a better sense of if you want to do that type of research for 7 more weeks.
+REUs also learn about our outreach project.
 At the end of Week 1, you select your top 3 projects and the faculty look at how you did on project-related assignments to pair you for an optimal research experience.

-- you meet at least once a week with your faculty mentor;
+- meet at least once a week with your faculty mentor;

-- you attend twice a month teas to informally network with faculty, staff, and fellow researchers;
+- attend twice a month teas to informally network with faculty, staff, and fellow researchers;

-- and you conduct cutting edge research and have a dedicated research space with fellow REUs close to faculty and graduate student mentors
+- and conduct cutting edge research and have a dedicated research space with fellow REUs close to faculty and graduate student mentors.

 - Week 8: Wrap-up week – you wrap up your research, make future plans for publication, and present your research at our Summer Research Symposium.